BenjaminSemah/ToDo-ListApp/README.md

 - JavaScript
 - Webpack

-## Getting Started

-To get a local copy up and running follow these simple example steps.
+### To get a local copy, run the following steps:

-### Prerequisites

-clone repo: `git@github.com:BenjaminSemah/BVS-ToDo-ListApp.git`

-then
-`cd BVS-TODO-LISTAPP`

-### Install
+- Clone the repository with `git@github.com:BenjaminSemah/BVS-ToDo-ListApp.git`
+- Open the folder with your code editor

-run `npm install` to install dependencies
+- Run `npm install` to install all dependencies
+- Run `npm start` and go to `http://localhost:8080//` to launch the server.

 ### AUTHOR